Palagruža: Geography

-It consists of one larger island, called Vela or Velika ('Great') Palagruža, and a smaller one, Mala ('Little') Palagruža, as well as a dozen nearby rocks and reefs composed of dolomite.
+Palagruža consists of one larger island, called Vela or Velika ('Great') Palagruža, and a smaller one, Mala ('Little') Palagruža, as well as a dozen nearby rocks and reefs composed of dolomite.
 All the main islets are in the form of steep ridges.
+Vela Palagruža is some 1,400 m long and 330 m wide.
+The highest point of the archipelago, on Vela Palagruža (Pelagosa Grande), is about 90 m above sea level.